-A third and final approach to basis risk is to use local institutions to redistribute payments from farmers with less severe to those with more severe losses.
+A third and final approach to basis risk is to use local institutions to redistribute payments of an institutional-level index insurance contract from farmers with less severe to those with more severe losses based on directly observable losses.
 The abstract logic of this institutional mechanism has been explored in a series of insurance games by de Janvry, McIntosh, and Sadoulet (2013).
 Two strong results emerge.
 First, in principle, this kind of secondary sharing can make insurance more valuable if there is an idiosyncratic component to weather shocks.
-However, at the same time, this kind of local redistribution puts tremendous pressure on local institutions (e.g., cooperatives).
-The Guatemala experiment reveals a limited willingness to pay for insurance under this kind of arrangement, presumably because individuals distrust the ability of local institutions to honestly implement the required redistribution.
+However, at the same time, this kind of local redistribution puts tremendous pressure on local institutions, in this case coffee cooperatives.
+The Guatemala experiment reveals strong appreciation by individual farmers for the improvement that this institutional arrangement can bring to an index insurance contract, but a limited willingness to pay for insurance under this kind of arrangement, presumably because individuals distrust the ability of local institutions to honestly implement the required redistribution.
 The institution would need put into place an enforceable commitment device that insures that intra-institution redistribution rules will be respected.